-Pique This post contains affiliate links. is a style of Puerto Rican hot sauce made with peppers, vinegar, garlic, oregano, and peppercorns.
+Pique is a style of Puerto Rican hot sauce made with peppers, vinegar, garlic, oregano, and peppercorns.
 It requires just 10 minutes of prep, and a few days on the counter to develop maximum flavor.

 While Puerto Rican cuisine isn't known for being particularly spicy, many of the island's signature dishes are complimented well with a good quality hot sauce.

-It's not uncommon to find a bottle of this Puerto Rican hot sauce, pique This post contains affiliate links., at your table at most restaurants and households, whether it's homemade or store bought.
+It’s not uncommon to find a bottle of this Puerto Rican hot sauce, pique, at your table at most restaurants and households, whether it’s homemade or store bought.

-This vinegary spicy homemade sauce is perfect for enjoying with rice dishes like this arroz con pollo or arroz con gandules and soups like my favorite sancocho.
+This vinegary spicy homemade sauce is perfect for enjoying with classic dishes like pasteles, arroz con pollo or sancocho.

 Ingredients

-Here's everything you will need to make pique This post contains affiliate links.:
+Here’s everything you will need to make pique:

 - chile peppers (can be ajíes caballeros, jalapeños, habaneros, ajis pineapples, or a blend of your favorite peppers)